 As further described in Note 2(s) below, the Company determined that the Company has two operating segments, which are also reportable segments.
 The Company has determined that three of the components in Segment Driver IC are economically similar and are aggregately deemed as a single reporting unit.
-As a result, the Company has five reporting units which are Driver IC, Projection displays, CMOS image sensors and wafer level optics, Chipsets for TVs and Monitors, and Others.
+As a result, the Company has four reporting units which are Driver IC, Projection displays, CMOS image sensors, and Others.